-The Emergency Medical Science curriculum is designed to prepare graduates to enter the workforce as paramedics.
+The Emergency Medical Science curriculum is designed to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Completion of this program provides associate degree paramedics opportunities to enhance their careers and makes graduates more marketable for advancement in the workplace.

 Paramedics assess the urgent needs of patients and stabilize their conditions until they receive definitive care.
 This treatment includes advanced life support, advanced patient assessment, airway management, pharmacological interventions and critical decision making.
 The various skills a paramedic performs may include intravenous therapy, drug administration, electrical cardioversion, induction of hypothermia, surgical airway, and many others performed in the uncontrolled environment.